acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 </tbody>
 </table>

+<small><sup style="font-size:65%;">1</sup> Travel discount applies to at most one team per school.</small>
+<small><sup style="font-size:65%;">2</sup> Buzzers must be functional.</small>
+<small><sup style="font-size:65%;">3</sup> Staffers must have functional laptop and internet connection.
-All staffers, including moderators, must first register to staff through ACF.
-Once approved, hosts must reimburse staffers who staff for all non-finals, non-tiebreaker rounds (including logistics staff) at a minimum of $25 (either paid directly to staff or as part of a logistics discount to a competing team; host teams are permitted to keep pay for in-house staffers as part of their overall hosting revenue).
+All staffers, including moderators, must register with ACF in advance.</small>

+Hosts must reimburse staffers who staff for all non-finals, non-tiebreaker rounds (including logistics staff) at a minimum of $25 (either paid directly to staff or as part of a logistics discount to a competing team; host teams are permitted to keep pay for in-house staffers as part of their overall hosting revenue).
-Hosts are no longer required to award trophies.

-The travel discount is applied at most once per school.

 The new to quizbowl discount is intended for schools that did not send a team to any mainstream collegiate academic tournament (not counting exclusively novice tournaments) before September of the competition year prior to the current one, and which have no players who competed in non-novice collegiate tournaments during that same period.
 Hosts do not owe ACF any money for teams receiving the new to quizbowl discount.
 Any money they do pay is the host’s.
 Normally, such teams will pay around $50.
 ACF asks for the cooperation of tournament directors in welcoming new teams into quizbowl by taking significantly less money from such teams.